Your Companion in Understanding things Better - Vedantu

-The contract or an agreement of sending a quantity of goods by the producers or manufacturers of a place to their agents for the purpose of the sale is known as a consignment.
+The contract or an agreement of sending several goods by the producers or manufacturers of a place to their agents for the sale is known as a consignment.

 Types of Consignment